Top 10 Trader Joe’s Interview Questions (With Natural Sample Answers That Actually Work)

 Beyond the Hawaiian shirts and fun atmosphere, Trader Joe’s offers solid benefits for a retail position.

-Crew members typically earn between $15 and $28 per hour depending on location and experience.
-According to Trader Joe’s careers page, performance reviews happen twice a year with potential annual raises around 7%.
+As of 2026, crew members typically earn between $16 and $29 per hour depending on location and experience, with starting wages averaging $18 per hour nationally.
+According to Trader Joe’s careers page, performance reviews happen twice a year with potential annual raises typically ranging from 5-8%.

 The health benefits are exceptional for retail.
 Medical, dental, and vision coverage comes with surprisingly low employee contributions because Trader Joe’s covers most of the premium.
 Many crew members report paying under $100 per month for comprehensive family coverage.